 My one true love (aka my backpack) and I have traveled for 8 months now, and we’re not sick of each other yet.

 I’m one of those kids who sold everything and just went.
-I’m living out of my 12kg backpack.
-I’m traveling from place to place and work from there, and pretty much don’t care where I go next.
+Living out of my 12kg backpack, I’m traveling from place to place and work from there.
+And pretty much don’t care where I go next.
 I mean, now it’s Bali, before it was Jerusalem, next – who knows.

-So my friend, let’s grab a virtual cuppa and let me walk you through the steps I took to start this life.
+So my friend, let’s grab a virtual cuppa.
+And let me walk you through the steps I took to start this life and travel more.
 So you can do the same and we become friends and I have one more person to

 annoy share all my travel stories with.